alexdemoraes/quake-log-parser/README.md

 ```
 [user@machine quake-log-parser]$  java -jar target/quake-log-parser-0.1.0-SNAPSHOT.jar
 ```
-After about 15 seconds (depending on the power of your machine) the application will be You can query the game statistics using any of the [endpoints](#Endpoints) below.
+After about 15 seconds (depending on the power of your machine) the application will be up and responding HTTP requests.
+You can query the game statistics using any of the [endpoints](#Endpoints list) below.

 ### Stopping the application